 There is nothing wrong with being a teacher.
 In fact, the world could use many more dedicated and passionate teachers.
 The exasperation that this question fills me with comes from the fact that the people who ask it seem to believe that there is only one profession for English majors.

 English is not the only major for which many people see limited possibilities after graduation.
-Students majoring in the humanities are often faced with the question of what the future holds for them, which is fine, except when the question is accompanied by a dubious look.
+Students majoring in the humanities are often faced with the question of what the future holds for them, which is fine, except when the question is accompanied by a dubious look and particular vocal inflection.

-Even so, I have come to accept the regard people have for certain educational paths.
-At UMBC, this lower regard for non-STEM majors makes many people a potential target for scrutiny.
+At UMBC, the lower regard for non-STEM majors makes many people a potential target for scrutiny.
 As a double major, sometimes I tell people I am an English and psychology major, but other times I say one or the other.
 Much to my surprise, psychology has also received some pushback from others, sometimes more than English.

 “Oh.
 You know you’re going to have to go to grad school, right?” people say with a furrowed brow.
 This often comes before they regale me with their career aspirations.
 Did I know that they can start working right out of college, or in some cases before they even graduate?